- Travel & Transport

-Shetland – 100 scattered islands lying at the crossroads of the North Sea and the Atlantic Ocean – one of the remotest parts of Britain, yet easily accessible.
-Travelling around the islands is easy too, with inter-island flight and ferry services to the smaller isles, good vehicle hire and public transport services, and a first-class road network to help you make the most of your visit and sample as much as you can of what Shetland has to offer.
+Photo: John Coutts Inter-island flight and ferry services to the smaller isles, good vehicle hire, public transport services and a first-class road network will help you make the most of your visit and sample as much as you can of what Shetland has to offer.

-NorthLink ferry leaving Lerwick harbour.
-Getting to Shetland is easy from the British mainland.
-The NorthLink ferries Hjaltland and Hrossey sail overnight, every night, from Aberdeen to Lerwick with some trips going via Kirkwall in Orkney.
+The NorthLink ferries Hjaltland and Hrossey sail overnight between Aberdeen and Lerwick, offering a relaxed start to your holiday.
 The ferry terminal at Holmsgarth, in the north part of Lerwick’s busy harbour, is a 15-minute walk from the town centre.
-The harbour, managed by Lerwick Port Authority, is Britain's ‘top’ port and the hub of shipping links between the UK, northern Europe and Scandinavia.
+For the town and all places south, head left on leaving the terminal; if heading to the north or west, turn right.
+The harbour, managed by Lerwick Port Authority, is Britain’s ‘top’ port and the hub of shipping links between the UK, northern Europe and Scandinavia.

-Self-drive vehicles and taxis are available from the airport terminal.
-A service bus goes via the airport but doesn’t meet specific flights, so check times beforehand.
+Photo: Brian Gray Self-drive vehicles and taxis are available from the airport terminal.
+A service bus goes via the airport but doesn’t meet specific flights so check times beforehand.